RosaGeri95/ivt-lab/README.md

 Added so travis build can be started.
+Changed again in branch A.

 # IVT Spaceship